srm-99/edu-dev/README.md

-# This will be our development environment for the edu app
+# This will be our education plan

+- Git